CharlieDigital/dn6-firebase/README.md

 cd api

 # Start the app.
 Note the environment variable!
 On Windows, you'll
-# need to set this or use one of the laucn profiles.
+# need to set this or use one of the launch profiles.
 FIRESTORE_EMULATOR_HOST="localhost:8181" dotnet run
 ```